 DMA-controllers.
 For the MCU lineup mentioned above, this work has already been done by TouchGFX.

 BoardConfiguration contains the initialization of additional hardware as well as TouchGFX itself.
-When porting to a board with an ST MCU already supported by TouchGFX, basing yourself on a pre-existing board configuration can speed up the process.
+When porting to a new hardware configuration with an ST MCU, basing yourself on a pre-existing board configuration can speed up the process.

-Provided that we can use an existing MCU port, the following board configuration tasks remain:
+Using an existing port, the following board configuration tasks remain:

 - Initialization of hardware: System Clock, External RAM, External Flash, LCD, Touch, etc.